KhaledLemes/KhaledLemes/README.md

 - Building backends primarily with **Golang** and **Java (Spring Boot)**.
 - Exploring **Offensive Security, Reverse Engineering**, and **C / x86-64 Assembly**.
 - Linux enthusiast (Arch & Debian) and Neovim user.
-- When I'm not coding or doing CTFs, I'm probably playing some Drop C riffs on my guitar or reading OSTEP.

 ## Tech Stack & Tools